GavinCopley/sharedGame/_posts/2023-10-04-Daily-Meetings.md

 Learning outcome for week.
 Start shared GitHub, learn how to plan.

-- Wednesday - Get together with Mr Lopez, Safin, and Rohan.
+- Wednesday - Get together (John, Ian, Matthew, and Gavin).
   - Talk about initial ideas for game
   - Start a planning document: Plan.ipynb
   - Brain write